andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 layout: post
 permalink: /postgresql-slru-multixact-what-can-go-wrong
 title: What are SLRUs and Multixacts in Postgres?
 What can go wrong?
-hidden: true
+date: 2025-09-25 11:15:00
+tags: [PostgreSQL, Databases]
 ---

 In this post we’ll cover two types of Postgres internals.

 The first internal item is an “SLRU.”
 The acronym stands for “simple least recently used.”
-The LRU portion is used to refer to how caches and how they work, although SLRUs in Postgres also refer to a collection of usages of this type of cache.
+The LRU portion refers to caches and how they work, and SLRUs in Postgres are a collection of these caches.

 SLRUs are small in-memory item stores.
 Since they need to persist across restarts, they're also saved into files on disk.
 Alvaro[^alvaro] calls SLRUs “poorly named” for a user-facing feature.
 If they're internal, why are they worth knowing about as Postgres users?

-They’re worth knowing about as because they're related to a couple of possible failure points due their fixed size, and we'll look at those later in this post.
+They’re worth knowing about because there can be a couple of possible failure points with them, due their fixed size.
+We'll look at those later in this post.

-Before getting into that, let's cover some basics learning more about what they are covering one of the specific types.
+Before getting into that, let's cover some basics about what they are and look at a specific type.

 ## Main purpose of SLRUs
 The main purpose of SLRUs is to track metadata about Postgres transactions.